dfelinto/blender-manual/manual/grease_pencil/modifiers/modify/time_offset.rst

 Time Offset Modifier
 ********************

-The *Time Offset* Modifier offsets the position of Grease Pencil keyframes.
+The *Time Offset* Modifier applies a temporal offset to Grease Pencil keyframes on your timeline.
-For example can be used to start the same animation loop at different times and avoid an unappealing synchronization of the loops.
-Or if you have different character poses in several keyframes, the Time Offset Modifier can be use to select which pose to show at a particular time in the animation.
-This is especially useful for cut-out animation.
+If you have duplicated a Grease Pencil object you can use the Time Offset Modifier on the copies to desynchronize their animation.
+This can give more natural looking results.

+Using the Time Offset Modifier it's possible to have Grease Pencil frame ranges play back as repeating loops.
+Traditionally, 2D animation that uses looped drawings includes characters walking, rising smoke, and falling rain.
+In Fixed Frame mode the Time Offset Modifier can display drawings on your timeline entirely independently of the playhead position.

+This can be handy for displaying drawings that will appear often in your animation.
+Think of switching between predefined mouth shapes for instance.

 Options